ruhoh/ruhoh.com/usage.md

 Prettify (tries to) automatically detect the language and highlight the syntax appropriately.

-### Customize Styling
+### Customize Styling Rules

-The syntax styles are all contained in the `./_media/highlight/syntax.css` file.
+The syntax styles are all contained in the `./_media/google_prettify.css` file.
-Play around with the styles to customize your own theme.
+Extend the styles as needed.

+Google Prettify also has some [user-submitted themes](http://google-code-prettify.googlecode.com/svn/trunk/styles/index.html) available for use.

 ### Disable Google Prettify